signalfx/signalfx-agent/docs/quick-install.md

 ### Review additional documentation

-After a successful installation:
+After a successful installation, you can learn more about:

-* To learn more about the capabilities of the SignalFx Smart Agent, see [Advanced Installation Options](./advanced-install-options.md).
+* The capabilities of the SignalFx Smart Agent.
+See [Advanced Installation Options](./advanced-install-options.md).

-* To learn more about the SignalFX, including how data is displayed, see the [15-Minute SignalFx Quick Start](https://docs.signalfx.com/en/latest/getting-started/quick-start.html).
+* The SignalFX UI, including how data is displayed.
+See [15-Minute SignalFx Quick Start](https://docs.signalfx.com/en/latest/getting-started/quick-start.html).